Cryo-Ablation for Treating Atrial Fibrillation

 Cryo-Ablation - A Promising New Tool to Treat Atrial Fibrillation

-The Electrophysiology Program at St. Luke's Hospital & Health Network is employing a new technique for atrial fibrillation that Darren M. Traub, DO, says is “a promising new technology” to help patients.
+The Electrophysiology Program at St. Luke's University Health Network is employing a new technique for atrial fibrillation that Darren M. Traub, DO, says is “a promising new technology” to help patients.
 St. Luke's is the first hospital in the Lehigh Valley region to offer “cryoballoon” ablation for patients with symptomatic atrial fibrillation.

 Atrial fibrillation is the condition of irregular and rapid contractions in the atria, or upper chambers of the heart.
 Some patients with atrial fibrillation are asymptomatic, while others have fatigue, palpitations and shortness of breath.
 For many patients, atrial fibrillation can be a debilitating disease.